learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ```

 Press enter, and you should see a flurry of terminal activity.
 Once the terminal
-gives you control to type again, you should have a new folder with the GitHub
+gives you control to type again, a new folder with the GitHub name of the
-name of the assignment.
+assignment will be present.
 Change directory into this folder to access the
 assignment files.

 ```sh